kvokka/onotole/README.md

 flag.
 You can provide automatic install with options, like `--haml`.
 Default pack will not be installed with any gem option.

+I begin collecting some [goodies](https://github.com/kvokka/onotole/goodies) where some patches and tweaks will be placed in, for easyer getting into and using it with already started projects.

 ### Flexible gem group

 #### Frontend frameworks